gaudiom4git/Pewlett-Hackard-Analysis/README.md

 => Use the GROUP BY and COUNT aggregation to get totals by Department AND => ORDER BY to show the largest COUNT first.

 This tells me that d005 Development would be losing the most people at 11,627 people.
-See screenshot.
+See First page of data results after running first query:  [Dept Largest Retiree Count](https://github.com/gaudiom4git/Pewlett-Hackard-Analysis/blob/main/DeptwithMostRetiress.png).

 Another question I might have is what is the current salary and title for the that are not retiring by department.
 Perhaps, they could be promoted when employees retire.
 Here is how I would do that: